Jakgolec/Project1/README.md

   - This section is a form that allows viewer to join our newsletter with daily handpicked quotes.
   - This form will not allow empty submission, neither invalid email addresses.
-  - It allows you to select the kind of quotes you would prefare to receive.
+  - It allows you to select the kind of quotes you would prefer to receive.

 ![Sign up](https://github.com/Jakgolec/Project1/blob/main/assets/media/Joinus.png)